ncphillips/blog/content/post/the-new-forestry-io.md

 ### Re-Designed UI

 Our UI has been completely redesigned and is now mobile friendly.
 We're not going to stop until this is the slickest CMS on the planet.
-Thanks to [Nichlas's](https://twitter.com/nichlaswa) amazing design chops here:
+Thanks to [Nichlas](https://twitter.com/nichlaswa) for his amazing design chops here:

 ![](/blog/forestryio/images/new-forestry-io-cms-3.png)

 ### Forestry Remote

-Forestry Remote is the exact same interface you would see when you log into your site at [forestry.io](http://forestry.io), but the difference is, you can access it from [mysite.com/admin/](http://mysite.com/admin/).
+Forestry Remote is the exact same interface you would see when you log into your site at forestry.io, but the difference is, you can access it from mysite.com/admin/.
 It's a single html file that you drop into your static site.
 It communicates with our API and gives you a powerful CMS.
 We think this is pretty cool.
-It's like WordPress, but in a single HTML file that you deploy to your static site.
+It's like WordPress, but in a single HTML file that requires any updates.
+With Remote comes the ability to customize the branding if you're setting this up for a client (replace the Forestry logo with your own).
+[Nolan](https://twitter.com/ncphi) built this from the ground up with React.js.

-Note: this is a [paid feature](https://forestry.io/plans) but there's a free trial if you want to kick the tires.
+### Automatic Building and Deploying

+You can tell Forestry to watch Jekyll or Hugo repo and build your site every time you commit to that repo.
+Forestry can also deploy your built site to your host (S3, FTP, Git branch, etc).
+Like continuous integration for static sites.

+### Billing Updates

+We changed our pricing to build a better, more sustainable service.
+Forestry will be free to use for personal projects (1 user), but we'll be charging medium and larger teams.
+Also, soon you'll be able to set up client billing if you want your client to handle the payment.
+Peter, has been crushing this with his coding skills.

+### What's next?

+*   Hosting - we're building a hosting platform on top of a blazing-fast, global CDN.
+If you're a paying Forestry customer, you can host with us for no additional cost.
+*   Better control over the UI
+    *   Support for new front matter fields like photo galleries
+    *   Customize the CMS interface
+    *   Support for Jekyll nav menus (Hugo already supports this)
+*   Media gallery and image editing
+*   Support for more static site generators

+We're super excited to get this into your hands.
+We're absolutely convinced this is the future of the web and we're dead-set on making the best tools for it.
+As always, let us know what you'd like to see improved.